Legendary Dodgers broadcaster Vin Scully dies

 Vincent Edward Scully was born on Nov.
 29, 1927, in Bronx, New York.
 He began his legendary career at Fordham University, where he worked on the school paper and for the college radio station.

-He latched onto the then-Brooklyn Dodgers in the 1950s and followed the team to the West Coast where he would become synonymous with Dodgers baseball for the next 67 season.
+He latched onto the then-Brooklyn Dodgers in the 1950s and followed the team to the West Coast, where he would become synonymous with Dodgers baseball.

 Scully retired from calling Dodgers games after the 2016 season, eight years after announcing his original plans to step away from the game he loved.